-As of September 30, 2012, we had \$70 million of outstanding indebtedness under the Facilities and \$40 million of outstanding Notes.
-Our aggregate outstanding indebtedness at September 30, 2012 represented an increase of \$110 million, as compared to September 30, 2011.
+As of March 14, 2013 our Term Loan Facility and Revolving Credit Facility had outstanding balances of \$100.0 million and \$49.0 million, respectively, and we had \$40.0 million of outstanding Notes.
+Our aggregate outstanding indebtedness at December 31, 2012 represented an increase of \$54.5 million, as compared to September 30, 2012.
 The Facilities and the Notes require periodic payments of interest.
-The weighted average interest rate charged on our borrowings as of September 30, 2012 was 5.5% (exclusive of deferred financing costs).
+The weighted average interest rate charged on our borrowings as of December 31, 2012 was 5.1% (exclusive of deferred financing costs).
 We will need to generate sufficient cash flow to make these required interest payments.
-In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our September 30, 2012 total assets of at least 1.5%.
+In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our December 31, 2012 total assets of at least 1.6%.
 If we are unable to meet the financial obligations under the Facilities, the lenders under the Facilities will have a superior to claim to our assets over our stockholders.
-If we are unable to meet the financial obligations under the Notes, the holders thereof will have the right to declare the principal amount and accrued and unpaid interest on the outstanding Notes to be due and payable immediately.
+If we are unable to meet the financial obligations under the financial obligations under the Notes, the holders thereof will have the right to declare the principal amount and accrued and unpaid interest on the outstanding Notes to be due and payable immediately.